Glossary term

 What does global warming potential mean?

-Global warming potential is the conversion logic that allows different greenhouse gases to be translated into a common climate-change unit relative to carbon dioxide.
-It is therefore a comparability mechanism, not a greenhouse gas itself.
+Global warming potential is the radiative forcing comparison logic that allows different greenhouse gases to be translated into a common CO2e basis.
+It is not a greenhouse gas itself and should be documented with the time horizon used.

 Official definitions by source